hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 VLMs trained predominantly on Western internet content encode dominant cultural narratives about emotion:

 - What reads as "confidence" in one context may signal "arrogance" in another
-- E.g. "respect" manifests differently in Japanese vs. American body language
+- E.g. direct eye contact reads differently across cultures
 - Context may carry information, but meaning and values vary dramatically across cultures

 This creates an empathy gap: model performance degrades for underrepresented groups.
 Deploying these systems without the proper safeguards is a **justice problem**.